freeCodeCamp/Rust-In-Replit/tooling/answers-image-combiner.md

 ### --description--

 Task: Move the `Args` struct and implementation, and the `get_nth_arg` function to the `args.rs` file.
-Then, uncomment the content within the `main` function so your app compiles.
+Then, comment out the content within the `main` function so your app compiles.

 Run `cargo test --bin combiner` to see if you correctly completed the task.